manganarofabio/demo_gesture_recog/README.md

 # demo_gesture_recog
-Working prototype of a CNN based gesture recognition system using depht maps and ir images.
+Working prototype of a CNN based gesture recognition system using depth maps and IR images.

 This system is part of my master's degree thesis better explained in the repo: [gesture_recog_NN](https://github.com/manganarofabio/gestures_recog_NN).

 ## Method